-Why is it that we do not have to revisit a vertex after removing it from the priority queue?
-The idea is that, at the time we remove it from the queue, we have computed the cost of the optimal path to that vertex from the starting vertex.
+Reason: At the time we remove it from the queue, we have computed the cost of the optimal path to that vertex from the starting vertex.
 We can reason about this by contradiction: if there existed a better path that we could compute to that vertex after we had already removed it, that path would have to go through a vertex with a shorter distance to the source than it.
 But no such vertex exists in the queue, because we remove vertices from the queue in order of shortest/cheapest.
 Thus, we ensure that Dijkstra's algorithm computes the optimal paths.
 Mathematically rigorous formal proofs of this idea exist and have been used to prove Dijkstra's algorithm correct.